Skip to content

 Note: File organization is flexible.
 Entities can be in any .glx file with any directory structure.
 The example below shows one-entity-per-file organization, which is recommended for collaborative projects (better git diffs) but not required.

-Event files are typically stored in a events/ directory organized by type:
+Event files are typically stored in an events/ directory:

 events/